lynch-lab/Borowicz_etal_Spacewhale/README.md

 # SPACEWHALE
 ## Aerial-trained deep learning networks for surveying cetaceans from satellite imagery
-### In review - PLoS ONE
+### PLoS ONE
 [![DOI](https://zenodo.org/badge/188260533.svg)](https://zenodo.org/badge/latestdoi/188260533)

 This repo houses the code and resources for this paper:

-Borowicz A, Le H, Humphries G, Nehls G, Höschle C, Kosarev V, Lynch H. Aerial-trained deep learning networks for surveying cetaceans from satellite imagery. *In Review.*
+Borowicz A, Le H, Humphries G, Nehls G, Höschle C, Kosarev V, et al. (2019) Aerial-trained deep learning networks for surveying cetaceans from satellite imagery.
+PLoS ONE 14(10): e0212532.

 SPACEWHALE is a workflow for using high-resolution satellite imagery and computer vision techniques to locate whales.
 It's a collaboration between a team at Stony Brook University (@aborowicz, @lmhieu612, and hlynch from @lynch-lab) and a team from BioConsult and HiDef Aerial Surveying (@blackbawks, G. Nehls, C. Höschle, V. Kosarev).
 It employs pytorch as a framework to train models how to identify whales in imagery.
 They train on aerial imagery and then can be used on very high-resolution satellite imagery.
 We used WorldView-3 and -4 imagery (31cm/px) but other sensors could be used.
 We provide proprietary aerial imagery (of minke whales) from HiDef down-sampled to 31cm/px and other resolutions could be made available.
 Similarly, aerial imagery from other providers could be used in place of what is here.
 The paper outlines a method for identifying whales in satellite imagery.
 It is primarily a proof-of-concept and the code contained here is the release associated with the paper.
 Further updates can be found at github.com/aborowicz/spacewhale.